mthek10/cs3700/Assignment1/README.md

 Reads in parameters for neu_id, host_ip, port using argsparse Creates socket
-Connects to socket using parameters
+Wraps socket in sll wrapper if -s flag triggered Connects to socket using parameters
 Sends Initial HELLO message